 In early March 2019, severe weather caused flooding in parts of Malawi and Mozambique.
 This system escalated into tropical cyclone Idai, which hit close to the city of Beira, Mozambique as a Category 3 cyclone on March 14.
 The storm continued over central Mozambique and into Zimbabwe.

-In Zimbabwe, CARE has sent assessment teams to affected areas and is preparing to scale up emergency efforts with a focus on clean water, sanitation, shelter, food and livelihoods.
-CARE has also distributed hygiene kits and other emergency supplies.
+In Zimbabwe, CARE focused on clean water, sanitation, shelter, food and livelihoods.
+CARE also distributed hygiene kits and other emergency supplies.